microsoft/TypeScript/doc/spec.md

 ### Key query types { #keyof-types }

-A key query type represents the property names of a type.
-They are used in place
+A key query type represents the property names of a type, even when the type or its property names is not yet known.
+A key query of an object type *O* results in a union of string literal types, where each member of the union corresponds to a property name.

 &emsp;&emsp;*KeyQueryType:*
 &emsp;&emsp;&emsp;`keyof`&emsp;*Type*

-Like indexed access types, a type declared as a key query type results in either a key query type, the string type, or a subtype of the string type.
+Like indexed access types, a type declared as a key query type does not necessarily result in a key query type.

-TODO: List the procedure to determine whether you get an key query type or a string type.
+It results in either a key query type, the string type, or a subtype of the string type.

+For the key query type `keyof T`:

+* If *T* is a type parameter or is a union or intersection containing a type parameter, the result is a key query type of *T*.
+* If *T* is a mapped type, the result is the *constraint type* of the mapped type (see [#mapped-types]).
+* If *T* is the any type or *T* has a string index signature, the result is the type string.
+* Otherwise, the result is a union of string literal types, where each member of the union corresponds to a property of *T*.

 TODO: Give an example of combined keyof/indexed-access type usage.

 ### <a name="3.6.3"/>3.6.3 This-types